Wednesday, 16 October 2024

 I often wonder if these birds do indeed succumb or do they re-orientate successfully and make it to their true winter homes.
 Many young birds die in the first months of life and maybe these are part of that unfortunate but entirely natural statistic.

-In a flight of whimsy I look at them as my mind recalls our overnight journey to Lerwick and looking out of our cabin window in the middle of a sleepless night at the passing white crests of the stormy sea and I wonder at these scraps of life making their perilous journeys across the vastness of sea in the dark, as they must.
+In a flight of whimsy looking at them, my mind recalled our recent overnight journey to Lerwick and looking out of our cabin window in the middle of a sleepless night at the passing white crests of the stormy sea, and I wondered at these scraps of life soon having to make a perilous journey across the vastness of sea in the dark, as they must.

 to be continued